eficode-academy/istio-katas/005-securing-with-mtls.md

 internet-scoped public/private key encryption.
 In this exercise we have seen how we can leverage the Istio-internal PKI to implement mTLS inside the Istio mesh between PODs with Istio sidecars.
 We have also seen how to setup mTLS for Istio ingress gateways.

+The main takeaways from these exercises are the following.

+- Peer authentication policies apply to traffic a workload **receives**
+- Peer authentication policies only apply to workloads with a sidecar
+- The `STRICT` policy means strict and a `PERMISSIVE` policy is a good way to get started
+- Destination rules configure TLS for a workloads upstream traffic
+- When securing external traffic through ingress gateways you need to consider namespaces

 For internet-accessible traffic, a likely cloud architecture could be the following, where we have a load balancer in front of the ingress gateways that implement internet-trusted TLS termination and DoS protection and where we have mTLS between elements behind the load balancer.
 This provides